[Featured Image description: Book cover of ‘Real Cowboys,’ by Hoefler & Bean.]

-We need to stop reading stories like these to our kids immediately.
+We need to stop reading stories that romanticize harassment immediately.

 When I first started reading with my kids, I bought a copy of ‘A Visitor For Bear‘ because it was a cute, silly story.
 Only recently, after finding it lost deep in our bookshelves, do I realize this is the type of book I’d put unequivocally in the ‘NOPE’ list today – there is no way I’d read this to my boys after what I’ve learned over the years.